Synxis/SpecCoarse_Cpp/README.md

 ### Installation
 Our code is developed on MacOS, we provide the commands for installing SpecCoarse in MacOS:

-Assuming your libigl is installed and compiled in `/usr/local/libigl`, the first step is to clone the SpecCoarse_Cpp repository to `/usr/local/`
+Assuming your libigl is installed and compiled in `/usr/local/libigl/`, the first step is to clone the SpecCoarse_Cpp repository to `/usr/local/`
 ```
+cd /usr/local
 git clone https://github.com/HTDerekLiu/SpecCoarse_Cpp.git
 ```